aqb47/CLSPICE/README.md

 ## What I Want to Add
 • Gaussian elimination instead of the inverse matrix method currently being used for solving equations, as matrix inversion by cofactor expansion is very inefficient at O(n!) complexity.

-Status: Done 🟩
+Status: 🟩 Done

 • Dynamic and sparse matrices, this will make storing matrices more memory-efficient for really large circuits, and LU decomposition for solving those sparse matrices.

-Status: Done-ish 🟨, sparse matrices are much more difficult to solve than dense matrices, so I'm sticking to dynamic dense matrices and I'll come back to sparse matrices later :P
+Status: 🟨 Done-ish, sparse matrices are much more difficult to solve than dense matrices, so I'm sticking to dynamic dense matrices and I'll come back to sparse matrices later :P

 • Dependent voltage/ current sources (VCVS, CCVS, VCCS, CCCS)

-Status: Working on this 🟨, implementation order is gonna be VCCS then VCVS, CCVS, CCCS
+Status: 🟨 Working on this, implementation order is gonna be VCCS then VCVS, CCVS, CCCS

 • Capacitors and inductors

-Status: Not started 🟥, this'll involve implementing AC transient analysis in the circuit simulation
+Status: 🟥 Not started, this'll involve implementing AC transient analysis in the circuit simulation

 • A GUI?
 (Might be too ambitious)

-Status: Son 😭 🟥
+Status: 🟥 Son 😭

 ## What is SPICE
 **Please note that my following explanation glosses over many details about MNA and is applicable only to circuits consisting of resistors and independent voltage/ current sources (capacitors and inductors complicate things).
 I wrote this for people like me with a very basic understanding of Nodal Analysis, wanting to know more about the process that SPICE programs use.**